-Wings Over Illawarra is an annual airshow held at Illawarra Regional Airport.
+Wings Over Illawarra is an annual airshow held at Shellharbour Airport.

 Wings Over Illawarra is one of the largest events held in the Illawarra and NSW south coast and the only major annual airshow in NSW as well as being the only airshow experience within easy reach of metropolitan Sydney.
 Its diverse program includes ground displays and flying demonstrations of historic, military, modern and aerobatic aircraft as well as vintage car and motorbike displays, children’s rides and other aviation and technology related exhibitions.